The Difference between Drying, Curing, Storing, and Aging Cannabis

 Pre-press molds allow extractors to quickly and conveniently compress cannabis material in preparation for rosin extraction.
 Compacting starting material eliminates gaps and inconsistencies throughout the flower, sift, or bubble hash within a rosin filter bag, allowing for an even flow of rosin as pressure is applied during extraction.
 If the cannabis material contains pockets of empty space, these mini chasms will collect and hold the freshly-squeezed rosin and prevent it from flowing through the filter bag and onto the parchment paper for collection.Read more

-What Is the Purpose of Using Multiple Bubble Wash Bags for Ice Water Extraction?
+What Is the Purpose of Using Different Micron Bubble Wash Bags for Ice Water Extraction?

 Wash bags are the central piece of gear used in the ice water extraction process, a solventless method of making bubble hash.
 Wash bags are nylon bags that fit inside of a bucket and stack one inside of the other, secured along the top rim of the bucket.
 Wash bags are made in various sizes to accommodate different amounts of cannabis material.Read more